sparkflows/sparkflows-docs/docs/tutorials/data-engineering/remove-special-characters.rst

 Removing Special Characters
 =============

 This workflow reads in a dataset.
-It then removes the special characters from columns of the original dataset and prints the results.
+It then removes the special characters from columns of the original dataset and prints the result.

 Workflow
 -------

-Below is the workflow.
-It does the following:
+ The below workflow:

-* It reads the CSV and creates a DataFrame.
+* Reads the CSV and creates a DataFrame.
-* It find and replaces the special characters with empty space in the columns
+* Finds and replaces the special characters with empty space in the columns.
-* Create new DataFrame containing the rows that satisfy the given condition (i.e. removes the rows with empty space)
+* Creates new DataFrame containing the rows that satisfy the given condition (i.e. removes the rows with empty space).
-* Print the specified number of records in the DataFrame after execution of workflow
+* Prints the specified number of records in the DataFrame after execution of workflow

 .. figure:: ../../_assets/tutorials/data-engineering/remove-special-characters/Capture1.PNG
    :alt: Remove special Characters